LeszekBlazewski/OnlineGameScript/OnlineGameScript/README2_HOW_2_USE_THE_SCRIPT_GUIDE.txt

 Password -- Password which is used to log in to the game site.
 InternetBrowser -- You have 3 options here: firefox, chrome, opera ActiveWorld -- Number of the world on which the script should work.
+LinkToGameWebsite -- Here paste the link from your browser which you use to log in into the game when accessing your account.
 AllowSendingOneTroopToTargetVillage -- There are two options yes/no

 * ActiveWorld
   For example i am playing on two worlds - World_130 and World_148 ( These are chosen right after you successfully log in to the site ) ( The are displayed as beige buttons)
   You have to specify the number of world on which script should work.
 If you want to use it on multiple worlds just run the script over and over again with changed config.txt file

+* LinkToGameWebsite
+  Simply navigate to the site where you log in to the game whenever you want to play.
+  When you have got displayed the site where you choose the active world on which you want to play, copy the URL from address bar and paste it in the config.txt file.
+(NOTE: DO NOT INCLUDE SPACE AFTER HYPHEN - )

 *AllowSendingOneTroopToTargetVillage
   There is always a warning whenever you are trying to send 1 troop to village so this options allows or disallows it.